terrainagency/Slider.js/README.md

 Ghost's code is non-obtrusive, and does not create any actions without your direction.
 It is designed to be as agnostic as possible, allowing it to function freely accross a large variety of applications.

-*Coming soon: Shopify schema compatibility for Slider settings*
+*Coming soon: Shopify version with schema compatibility for Slider settings*

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)